In this new tutorial, you will learn how to increase your blog’s traffic without building backlinks, just like I did a while ago.

-According to me, the blog post revision is the best way to increase blog traffic to existing posts.
+I think the blog post revision is the best way to increase blog traffic to existing posts.
 Don’t worry about link building.
 Publish quality articles that have the potential to get natural backlinks.

 Blogging Strategy #12: promote Blog posts everywhere you can

 Simply, It’s because to get the first start right.
-When they boost their new posts to all social media channels/accounts, they get tons of likes, retweets, pins, etc. These social actions help in driving more website traffic and generating more sales.
+When they boost their new posts to all social media channels/accounts, they get tons of likes, retweets, pins, etc. These social actions help in driving more website traffic and generate more sales.

-If it’s necessary, I continually share the post on online communities and other groups where my target audience settles down.
+If necessary, I continually share the post on online communities and other groups where my target audience settles down.